RoaLogic/ahb3lite_interconnect/DATASHEET.md

 #### ERROR\_ON\_SLAVE\_MASK\[ \]

-The `ERROR_ON_SLAVE_MASK[]` parameter enables generating an AHB error response when the master attempts to access a masked slave port
+The `ERROR_ON_SLAVE_MASK[]` parameter enables generating an AHB error response when the master attempts to access a masked Slave Port

 There is one `ERROR_ON_SLAVE_MASK` parameter per master, each `SLAVES` bits wide. i.e. `ERROR_ON_SLAVE_MASK[]` is an array of dimensions `MASTERS` x `SLAVES`.

-Setting a `ERROR_ON_SLAVE_MASK[]` bit to ’0’ indicates that an AHB Error response will not be generated if master is masked from accessing the corresponding slave.
-Conversely, setting a `ERROR_ON_SLAVE_MASK[]` bit to ’1’ indicates that an AHB Error response will be generated if master is masked from accessing the corresponding slave - this is the default setting.
+Setting an `ERROR_ON_SLAVE_MASK[]` bit to ’0’ indicates that an AHB error response will not be generated if the master is masked from accessing the corresponding slave.
+Conversely, setting a `ERROR_ON_SLAVE_MASK[]` bit to ’1’ indicates that an AHB error response will be generated if the master is masked from accessing the corresponding slave - this is the default setting.

 ## Interfaces